trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 -----------

 The driver class name is ``io.prestosql.jdbc.PrestoDriver``.
-Most users will not need this information as drivers are loaded automatically.
+Most users do not need this information as drivers are loaded automatically.

 Connecting
 ----------